-Sound and decibels Sound (or noise) is caused by minute changes in atmospheric pressure that are detected by the human ear.
-The ratio between the quietest noise sources.
+Sound and decibels Sound (or noise) is caused by minute changes in atmospheric pressure (dB) that are detected by the human ear.
+The ratio between the quietest noise audible and that which should cause permanent hearing damage is a million times the change in sound pressure.
+To simplify this range the sound pressures are logarithmically converted to decibels from a reference level of 2 x 10-5 Pa.

-The picture below indicates typical noise levels from common noise dB is the abbreviation for decibel - a unit of sound measurement.
+The picture below indicates typical noise levels from common noise sources.

+dB is the abbreviation for decibel - a unit of sound measurement.
 It is equivalent to 10 times the logarithm (to base 10) of the ratio of a given sound pressure to a reference pressure.